 Justia provides a comprehensive 50-state survey on legal separation laws in each state, including how to file and on what grounds legal separation is permitted.

 Couples may choose a legal separation instead of a divorce for a number of different reasons.
 One major reason is that one or both members of the couple belong to a religion that does not allow or looks unfavorably upon divorce.
 Legal separation can allow the parties to go on with their lives separately without violating their religious beliefs.
 However, as noted above, it is not legal to remarry when you are legally separated.

 Another reason that a couple may choose legal separation is because they are not sure whether or not they actually want to get divorced.
 Legal separation is different than a trial separation, where a couple just lives apart without legally changing their status.
-However, a legal separation forces the couple to make decisions about the same matters they would need to with a divorce, like custody and asset division.
+A legal separation forces the couple to make decisions about the same matters they would need to with a divorce, like custody and asset division.
 However, they can much more easily get back together and become “married” again if they change their minds about the separation.

 Finally, some couples may choose legal separation over divorce for financial reasons.
 Some people may be able to stay on their spouse’s health insurance plan if they are legally separated instead of divorced, although couples should not assume that this is the case for every health plan.
 Legally separated spouses may be treated as a married couple for purposes of determining Social Security or pension benefit eligibility.
 There also may be other financial benefits to legal separation over divorce.
 A knowledgeable divorce attorney can help you to figure out whether legal separation or divorce is right for your situation.